Facelift, Neck Lift, MACS Lift

-Today’s facelift goals are to look natural, and not done, or operated.
+A facelift is also known as a rhytidectomy.
+Today’s facelift goals are to look natural and not overdone or operated on.
 To do that well, the deeper tissue is repositioned before re-draping the skin.

 Our most common facelift is a lower facelift with a MACS component.
 This tightens the neck and jowls the best.
 It repositions the cheek fat higher where it looks youthful and natural.
 Sutures are used (MACS component) to reposition the fat and then re-drape the skin.
 We don’t want to pull the skin tight and cause an unnatural look.

 The MACS can also be done without the neck if the laxity is just in the cheek and then is known as a MACS facelift.
 The MACS lift can have some neck tightening by the sutures, or by adding an incision under the chin.

 The incisions for the lower facelift are hidden by the ear and under the chin.
 If there is a lot of fat, the neck may have liposuction.

 Many patients ask for a neck lift.
 Whether they think a neck lift has a less negative stigma or is a lesser procedure, they don’t want to have a facelift.
 But if there are jowls in the face, loose skin in the neck, and the age is 45 or older, usually, a lower facelift will give much more improvement.

 If they feel better calling it a neck lift, that is appropriate, but the lower facelift will actually tighten the neck better, as the skin can be repositioned and tightened better.
 Younger women with more fat than loose skin and men (who don’t seem to mind jowls as much) more commonly will have a neck lift.